DanielPNewman/DanielPNewman.github.io/_posts/2016-10-22-Making-Maps2.md

 {% include figure.html src="/public/images/Blog-29-09-2016/Melbourne.gif" %}

-Well I've just come back to looking at that dataset and this time I've plotted the **%** change per annum and overall, and also absolute **$** change from 2005-2016 on some interactive plots.
+Well I've just come back to looking at that data set and this time I've plotted the **%** change per annum and overall, and also absolute **$** change from 2005-2016 on some interactive plots.
 These plots allow you to zoom in, hover over a suburb to see more info, or click on a suburb to open a new window and explore that suburb in more detail.

 The R code I used to make the plots below is [here][2]